ufs-community/land-DA_workflow/doc/source/CustomizingTheWorkflow/Model.rst

 .. note::

-   * Users who wish to use the UFS land component with GSWP3 data can proceed to the :numref:`Section %s <datm-lnd-input-files>`.
+   * Users who wish to use the UFS land component with :term:`GSWP3` data can proceed to the :numref:`Section %s <datm-lnd-input-files>`.
-   * Users who wish to run the land driver implementation of Land DA with ERA5 data should proceed to :numref:`Section %s <land-driver-input-files>`.
+   * Users who wish to run the land driver implementation of Land DA with :term:`ERA5` data should proceed to :numref:`Section %s <land-driver-input-files>`.

 .. _view-netcdf-files:

 Viewing netCDF Files
 ======================

-Users can view file information and notes for NetCDF files using the ``ncdump`` module.
-First, load a compiler, MPI, and NetCDF modules:
+Users can view file information, variables, and notes for NetCDF files using the ``ncdump`` module.
+On Level 1 platforms, users can load the Land DA environment from ``land-DA_workflow`` as described in :numref:`Section %s <config-wflow>`.

+Then, users can run ``ncdump -h path/to/filename.nc``, where ``path/to/filename.nc`` is replaced with the path to the file.
+For example, on Orion, users might run:

 .. code-block:: console

-   module load intel/2022.1.2 impi/2022.1.2 netcdf/4.7.4
+   module load netcdf-c/4.9.2

-To view information on the variables contained in a :term:`netCDF` file, users can run ``ncdump -h filename.nc``.
-Users will need to replace ``filename.nc`` with the actual name of the file they want to view.
+   ncdump -h /work/noaa/epic/UFS_Land-DA_Dev/inputs/NOAHMP_IC/ufs-land_C96_init_fields.tile1.nc

+On other systems, users can load a compiler, MPI, and NetCDF modules before running the ``ncdump`` command above.
 For example:

 .. code-block:: console

+   module load intel/2022.1.2 impi/2022.1.2 netcdf-c/4.9.2
-   ncdump -h /path/to/ufs-land_C96_init_fields.tile1.nc
+   ncdump -h /path/to/inputs/NOAHMP_IC/ufs-land_C96_init_fields.tile1.nc

-where ``/path/to/`` is replaced by the actual path to the file.
-Users may also need to modify the module load command to reflect modules that are available on their system.
+Users may need to modify the ``module load`` command to reflect modules that are available on their system.

-Alternatively, users on Level 1 platforms can load the Land DA environment, which contains the NetCDF module, from ``land-DA_workflow`` as described in :numref:`Section %s <build-land-da>`.

 .. _datm-lnd-input-files:

 Input Files for the ``DATM`` + ``LND`` Configuration with GSWP3 data
 ======================================================================

 With the integration of the UFS Noah-MP land component into the Land DA System in the v1.2.0 release, model forcing options have been enhanced so that users can run the UFS land component (:term:`LND`) with the data atmosphere component (:term:`DATM`).
-Updates provide a new analysis option on the cubed-sphere native grid using :term:`GSWP3` forcing data to run a single-day experiment for 2000-01-03.
+Updates provide a new analysis option on the cubed-sphere native grid using :term:`GSWP3` forcing data to run a cycled experiment for 2000-01-03 to 2000-01-04.
 An artificial GHCN snow depth observation is provided for data assimilation (see :numref:`Section %s <observation-data>` for more on GHCN files).
 The GHCN observations will be extended in the near future.
-A new configuration setting file is also provided (``settings_DA_cycle_gswp3``).

-On Level 1 platforms, the requisite data is pre-staged at the locations listed in :numref:`Section %s <Level1Data>`.
+On Level 1 platforms, the requisite data are pre-staged at the locations listed in :numref:`Section %s <Level1Data>`.
 The data are also publicly available via the `Land DA Data Bucket <https://registry.opendata.aws/noaa-ufs-land-da/>`_.

 .. attention::